frahhftinii/Lab-W11-Social-Engineering-Exercise/Exercise1-Phishing-Analysis-Fundamentals/README.md

 ---

-# Task 2 – Email Header Analysis
+# Task 2 – The Email Address

-The email headers were analyzed to identify sender information and message routing details.
+This task explained the structure of an email address and how to identify the domain from an email.

+### Answer

 ### Activities Performed